kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 - Buy: A buyer initiates a **buy** operation with a promised payment and the escrowed asset waits for the step to be completed successfully by the buyer.

-- Rollback: If the buyer doesn't complete the transaction within a certain period of time, the `pact` function can roll back the transaction and the seller can **withdraw** the sale.
+- Withdraw: If the buyer doesn't complete the transaction within a certain period of time, the `pact` function can roll back the first step of the transaction and the seller can **withdraw** the sale.
   If the seller withdraws, the `pact` transfers the asset back to the seller's account from the escrow account.

 ## Token policies